zbizaca/clilla/BONUS.md

     *   scaling up: keeping each container stateless

-Additional benefit of changing this tool into a remote client is eliminating the need for a SSH connection to the container and eliminating the risks of malicious access or of a coding/typing error causing execution of unwanted commands in the container or on the server.
+Additional benefit of changing this tool into a remote client is eliminating the need for a SSH connection to the container and eliminating the risks of malicious access or of a coding/typing error causing execution of unwanted commands in the container or on the server, for example,  [see](https://google.github.io/building-secure-and-reliable-systems/)

 However, if this is used as full remote admin tool on persistent containers, at least the  `delete` command would need to be implemented and probably the `ps`.("what models are running?") command.